Hudson-Pufferfish/codepath-hw/README.md

 The following **optional** features are implemented:

-- [ ] A shuffle button is used to randomize the order of the cards
+- [x] A shuffle button is used to randomize the order of the cards
 - [x] A user's answer may be counted as correct even when it is slightly different from the target answer
 - [x] A counter displays the user's current and longest streak of correct responses
 - [x] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] use useRef and useMemo hooks to optimize performance!

 ## Video Walkthrough